gnif/LookingGlass/doc/idd_configuration.rst

    disabled unless you encounter corruption.
 Changing it requests a driver reload.

+Force indirect copy
+   Disables direct D3D12 access to the shared transport heap and instead copies each frame through a CPU-mapped readback resource.
+Enable this only to work around a GPU driver that corrupts direct transport writes: it adds a CPU copy and significantly reduces throughput.
+It takes precedence over the direct-copy preference and requests a driver reload when changed.

 Unlike mode-list edits, preference checkboxes are saved when clicked.

 Software processing